-Whether you are an alumni, trustee, donor, or a concerned parent, FIRE stands ready to assist you as you strive to reinvigorate free expression in higher education.
+Whether you are an alumnus, trustee, donor, or a concerned parent, FIRE stands ready to assist you as you strive to reinvigorate free expression in higher education.
 Below you will find programs and policy recommendations assembled by FIRE’s First Amendment legal scholars and litigators that can be adapted and implemented on any campus.

 Eliminate free speech restrictions